-Students spend one hour in lecture on campus per week, plus a total of 30 hours of practical experience performing medical record clerical duties in local health care facilities to introduce medical records students to practitioners and the hospital working environment.
-Offered spring quarter.
+Students spend one hour in seminar on campus per week, plus a total of 30 hours of practical experience performing medical record clerical duties in local health care facilities to introduce medical records students to practitioners and the hospital working environment.

-Prerequisite: Concurrent enrollment in MRT 180 or permission of instructor.
+Prerequisite: Concurrent enrollment in MRT 180 and permission of instructor.